 Louis L’Amour and Lou Bradshaw seem to influence his writing style the most.
 He finds the western genre to remain his favorite still today.
 It’s wholesomeness is who Art is and all that he has been raised to believe.
 Hard work and true grit has never gone out of style in Art’s world.
 He’s walked where times were rough but yet so innocently simple.
 He writes from experience and often from the memories years ago on that farm working alongside his family.
 It’s in the details that he describes with such clarity that you begin to smell leather and gunpowder yourself.

 Art is a native Texan, born in Waller County, Texas.
 He broke and trained his first horse and bagged his first ten-point buck at the age of 12.
 After high school, he served in the armed forces and spent the next fifty-five years in sales in Houston, Texas.
 He lives in Brazos Country, Texas with Barbara, his wife of fifty-five years.
-They have three daughters, five grandchildren, and three great-grandchildren.
+They have three daughters, five grandchildren, and four great-grandchildren.
 He began his writing career at the age of 79.